bgrins/javascript-astar/README.md

 See a demo at http://www.briangrinstead.com/files/astar/

+This project is also available to install via npm: `npm install javascript-astar`

 ## Sample Usage

 If you want just the A* search code (not the demo visualization), use code like this http://gist.github.com/581352